 Given the format of this meeting, we need to restrict participation to one person per national team.
 We therefore ask national teams to designate this representative and to inform the GGP Central Hub about the name of this person.
 Please also indicate if she/ he would like to make a short presentation during the meeting (presentations will be limited to 5 minutes) – please email firstname.lastname@example.org before 1 June 2020.

 13:00: Welcome, adoption of minutes, adoption of agenda

 13:10: Short presentation from the Central Hub about recent developments

 We ask all national teams provide a brief update on the activities and progress in their country by 25 May.
 This is vital to help us track progress and monitor developments.
 You can fill out the report here:

 To consult the minutes and documentation of the last meeting that took place in Paris in October 2019 please consult: http://www.unece.org/index.php?id=52229.

 We had announced previously that the next meeting of the GGP Council would be held in Italy, in concert with the European Population Conference 2020 (which has now been cancelled).
 Due to the contingency measures to contain COVID-19, it was decided that the meeting will still take place on the same date but will be Online.
 It will […]

-The Generations and Gender Programme, in collaboration with INED and the IUSSP, is delighted to announce the 5th GGP Conference to be held 24-25 October 2019 in Paris.
-This international conference aims to bring together researchers working with data from the Generations and Gender Survey and invites them to present and discuss their most recent […]
+The Generations and Gender Programme, in collaboration with INED and the IUSSP, is delighted to announce the 5th GGP Conference to be held 24-25 October 2019 at the Paris School of Economics.
+Here you can find the book of abstracts for all the presentations, oral and poster.
+This international conference aims to bring together researchers […]

 What does the data revolution tell us about population trends and what does it not tell us?
 Is childbearing increasingly becoming a problem of social justice?
 Does a higher proportion of older people and pensioners increase the likelihood of intergenerational conflicts?
 What role do differences in the coexistence of migrant families play in their economic integration?
 On Monday, […]